nicola144/personal_site/content/about.md

 </ul>
 </p>

-In terms of applications, in the future I would be very excited to work on **accelerating science** (chemistry, biology,physics, neuroscience, etc.) using our familar tools of probabilistic (and causal) modelling.

 ### News
 - *Causal Entropy Optimization* to appear in AISTATS 2023.
 - Received **ISBA Travel Award** for [BayesComp 2023](https://bayescomp2023.com/).